 What experience do I have?

-I have been a counsellor and psychotherapist for 15 years working with an extensive range of issues including addictions, trauma, anxiety, depression, abuse, relationship problems.
+I have been a counsellor and psychotherapist for 16 years working with an extensive range of issues including addictions, trauma, anxiety, depression, abuse, relationship problems.
 I love my work and passionately believe in the value of counselling.
 For eleven years I worked for a voluntary sector agency with clients who used substances.
 I worked for several years in agencies with clients who were students, prisoners and in private practice.
 I run a private practice 'The Edinburgh Counselling Partnership'.

 In counselling/psychotherapy we work together on the issues you want to look at.
 It is important that we reach a shared understanding of what you are bringing and its meaning to you.
 Establishing a good working relationship is crucial to our work together being effective.
 I set aside my own assumptions so we can look at your life from your perspective.
 Counselling provides a space where you can cope with crises, address specific problems, find new strength, make decisions and improve relationships.

 I offer open ended counselling/psychotherapy with adults, children, young people and couples along with supervision and training.
 You may be seeking short term therapy of 4-6 sessions, if so, we can work in a highly focused way to maximise what you get out of these sessions.
 For some, longer term work often over several months is preferred and in this form of therapy we can explore more deeply the issues you are bringing and the changes you seek.
 My aim is always to work in a way that combines professionalism with compassion.
 Understanding, warmth, empathy, honesty and respect are foundational to my work.

 I tailor my way of working to you and the issues you speak about.
 This includes working integratively, combining Person-centred, Psychodynamic and Cognitive Behavioural Therapy or for those who prefer it, classical Person-Centred Therapy.
 I use these approaches with sensitivity and care.